Home Page

 A summary of known cache files, including name (CDN ID), size, type, hash, GSF OID and basic bundle info (version, object counts, scene roots).

-Generated with the cache-tool Python script:
+Generated with the cache tool Python script:

-python tools/cache-tool/cache.py /path/to/cache/folder \
+python tools/cache.py /path/to/cache/folder \

 --summary-file data/cache.json